cancellogic/Hoeffding-Integer/README.md

-# Hoeffding Dependence Coefficient in Integer Form
+# Hoeffding Dependence Coefficient in Integer Form:  A good way to find relationships in data
-This is Wassley Hoeffding's 1948 equation for detecting -frequently nonlinear- relationships in data, but presented as an integer between hypothetical minimum and maximum.
+This is Wassley Hoeffding's 1948 equation for detecting -frequently nonlinear- correlation, coincidence or connections in data, but presented as an integer between hypothetical minimum and maximum - rather than in the decimal form where 1.0 is maximum correlation and every #n has a unique minimum.
+Use Hoeffding for AI and data eureka moments.

 Wassley Hoeffding was there at the founding of modern non-parametric statistics and Hoeffding's work has inspired decades of additional work.
+And I' ve touched his work by multiplication, so lets go over the details:
 Hoeffding D = 30 [ (n-2)(n-3)Sum[(Qi-1)(Qi-2)] + Sum[(Ri-1)(Ri-2)(Si-1)(Si-2)] - 2(n-2)Sum[(Ri-2)(Si-2)(Qi-1)] ] / [ n(n-1)(n-2)(n-3)(n-4)]

         where D = Dependency, correlation, connection, association, or how unlikely random chance might align the paired lists.